benhook1013/space-game/PLAN.md

 ### Flutter & FVM

-- Install the Dart SDK first if it's not already available
+- FVM manages its own Flutter and Dart SDK; no separate Dart install required
 - Install FVM if needed: `dart pub global activate fvm`
 - `fvm install` then `fvm use` to fetch and activate the pinned Flutter SDK
-- `fvm flutter create .` once to scaffold the Flutter project
+- Run `fvm flutter create .` once to scaffold the Flutter project if the skeleton isn't already committed
 - Flutter version is defined in `fvm_config.json` (currently `3.32.8`)
 - `fvm flutter doctor` then `fvm flutter pub get`
 - Enable web: `fvm flutter config --enable-web`